 But Garland fans are holding their breaths.
 When Judy’s perched on a pinnacle she also edges near the precipice of disaster.

 Each triumph has been followed by tragedy or near-tragedy.

-December 11, 1966: The upcoming end of the contract between CBS TV and MGM to air The Wizard of Oz on TV was coming to an end.
+December 11, 1966: The contract between CBS TV and MGM to air The Wizard of Oz on TV was coming to an end.
 By this point, the film had become an annual TV event.
 CBS was unable to renegotiate the contract, and the film moved to NBC for eight years before going back to CBS.

 December 11, 1968: Judy and John Meyer arrived at the St. Regis Hotel in New York City, at 1:45 a.m.
 Judy and John discovered that there was no reservation or message for them.
 When they tried the Americana at 53rd Street and 7th Avenue, there was no reservation and when the staff saw Judy they asked for a cash deposit, given her credit history.
 They wound up going back to John’s arent’s apartment at 84th and Park Avenue, finishing unloading everything at 4 a.m.
 That afternoon was spent speaking to producer Bob Shanks of “The Merv Griffin Show” and Mort Lindsey, about the botched hotel arrangement; 45 minutes later they met with Len Friedlander, from “The Dick Cavett Show” to discuss what Judy wanted to do on the show.
 Judy told some stories and sang “Prayer” for the first time.